tremor-rs/tremor-www/docs/library/stdlib/tremor/origin.md

 ### port()

-Returns the origin URI port, or null value if not set (either the whole URI or just the port).
+Returns the origin URI port, or null value if not set (either the whole URI or the port).
 Encodes the source port on the host that sent the event.

 For example, with udp onramp: